3.4375” h X 8.1875” w

 This pottery type was roughly contemporaneous with monochromatic Hopi Jeddito ware (see 1994-15 and 1997-05 in this collection) and is generally categorized as derived from Jeddito’s polychromatic variation, Sikyatki ware (see shards 2012-11a & b).
-Since a relatively intact Sikyatki bowl is beyond the means of this collection, this Matsaki bowl is about as close as I can get.
+Since a relatively intact Sikyatki bowl is beyond the means of this collection, this Matsaki bowl is about as close as I will get.

 Bowl 2012-22 is somewhat deep with a slightly incurved rim and internal lip.
 Judging from the clay revealed by chipping, the body is formed from rather rough-textured clay mixed with larger pieces of pinkish temper.